-The CSU Dependent Care Reimbursement Account provides reimbursement for eligible dependent care expenses from your pretax income, via a special taxfree account set up for this purpose.
+The CSU Dependent Care Reimbursement Account provides reimbursement for eligible dependent care expenses from your pretax income, via a special tax-free account set up for this purpose.

 Each month, the dollar amount you preselect is deducted from your salary before federal, state and FICA taxes are withheld.
 These deductions are held in your personal Dependent Care Reimbursement Account until you incur eligible expenses and file a claim for reimbursement.
-Even when paid out as reimbursements, the funds remain tax-free.
-Taxfree Dependent Care Reimbursement Accounts are governed by a number of rules, most of which are set by the Internal Revenue Service (IRS) and can be changed only by that agency.
+Reimbursement claim payments are not taxable.
+Tax-free Dependent Care Reimbursement Accounts are governed by a number of rules, most of which are set by the Internal Revenue Service (IRS) and can be changed only by that agency.